County has Dramatically Improved Legal Representation for Children in Foster Care

 ATLANTA – Georgia’s Fulton County (metro Atlanta) has made enormous strides in providing the county’s nearly 900 children in foster care with quality legal representation in their juvenile court proceedings, and now Children’s Rights, the national advocacy group that secured this court-ordered reform, is joining Fulton County officials to jointly request an end to federal court oversight.

-According to a motion (PDF) filed today by the parties with Marvin H. Shoob, Senior U.S. District Judge for the Northern District of Georgia, the Fulton County Office of the Child Attorney, which is responsible for providing legal representation to children in state custody, has reduced Child Attorney caseloads by expanding the office’s staff from just four attorneys to 16, supervised by a full-time director.
+According to (PDF) filed today by the parties with Marvin H. Shoob, Senior U.S. District Judge for the Northern District of Georgia, the Fulton County Office of the Child Attorney, which is responsible for providing legal representation to children in state custody, has reduced Child Attorney caseloads by expanding the office’s staff from just four attorneys to 16, supervised by a full-time director.
 As a result, caseloads have plummeted from an average of over 400 children per attorney to 63.
 The legal staff is now also getting support from additional full-time, trained investigators and social workers to address each child’s unique needs and help ensure that children in foster care are zealously represented in court proceedings where critical decisions about their lives are made.

 “We are proud that our reform campaign, with the full cooperation of Fulton County, has spurred these improvements for kids, and we commend the Office of the Child Attorney for its commitment to providing quality legal services for kids in foster care,” said Ira Lustbader, associate director of Children’s Rights.
 “Together, we have ensured that children now get the individual and zealous legal advocacy they deserve from the attorneys charged with fighting for their interests.”